 Personal autos are currently the primary transportation mode for access to CASP units.
 An emphasis of the goals and guidelines presented in the Park Plan is to support development of facilities and multimodal transportation systems, in partnership with transportation agencies, to improve accessibility and reduce reliance on personal autos, which will also help reduce congestion on SR I. Strategies are proposed to reduce parking within the Reserve by eliminating use of unpaved surfaces for visitor parking to prevent water quality degradation, and potentially relocating visitor parking from other locations in the Reserve, if conditions warrant.
-The potential for distributing visitor parking into small lots in strategic locations is a part of the Park Plan, including within the Inland Area near the A.M.
-Allan Ranch complex or along San Jose Creek Canyon Road and within the Coastal Area near Bay School, the Odello Farm complex, or adjacent to the entrance road to the CAWD treatment plant.
+The potential for distributing visitor parking into small lots in strategic locations is a part of the Park Plan, including on the Point Lobos Ranch Property near the A.M.
+Allan Ranch complex or along San Jose Creek Canyon Road and within Carmel River State Beach near Bay School, the Odello Farm complex, or adjacent to the entrance road to the CAWD treatment plant.
 Lower Hatton Canyon may also serve as the site of a park shuttle and multimodal transportation center, in partnership with local and regional transportation agencies and organizations.